vadivela/Automated-Object-Retrieval-Robot-using-CV/README.md

-# Automated Object Retrieval System Using Color and Shape Recognition
+# Automated Object Retrieval Robot

 This project integrates computer vision and robotics to develop an innovative system for detecting, retrieving, and relocating objects within a predefined arena.
 Utilizing a Raspberry Pi-based overhead vision system and a mobile robot equipped with a Parallax Propeller Board, the system identifies objects based on color and shape using OpenCV and executes precise robotic manipulation for object retrieval.